tonwhite/tonwhite/README.md

 -  Salute, Ton White here.
 I am a Junior FrontEnd developer.
 -  This readme won't have any emojis, because <blockqoute>The world ain’t all sunshine and rainbows.</blockqoute>
--  I’m currently learning HTML/CSS, but mostly JavaScript
+-  I’m currently learning FrontEnd develompment and React framework.
--  If you want to propose me a job, it's a right thing to do.
+-  If you are an HR - EMPLOY ME.
--  You can contact me here on GitHub.
+-  You can contact me on GitHub.

 <!---
 Konichiwa, Samurai!